“Daddy, when your book is published, are you going to be, like, a famous writer?”

 Up on the trail were live pines, and blackened trunks and limbs shining with mineral deadness from some earlier fire.
 That’s the world, half alive and half dead.
 The world to come, half alive and half dead.
 (I read somewhere that Venus isn’t a possible scenario because Earth is too far from the sun.
 We’re just the asteroid, powerless constituents of the asteroid.)
 Squirrels, robins, woodpeckers, nuthatches, lizards, flies all moving around, doing what they know.

 I got to a stream, a gust of wind came up and then a huge report, much deeper than gunfire; I thought some idiot must be setting off artillery from the cliffs.
-Then one of the huge blackened trunks slowly began to tip, shedding branches against its neighbors as it gathered speed, slammed to earth thirty feet away and raised a huge cloud of reddish dust.
+Then one of the huge blackened trunks slowly began to tip, gathered speed, shed branches against its neighbors and slammed to earth thirty feet away, raising a huge cloud of reddish dust.
 I was there to hear it.
 The birds did nothing for a space—thirty seconds?—but the wind and water were still moving, and soon the forest’s whole quiet machine started up again.